 I regret that you were unable to attend the previous sessions.
 I hope that you are able to learn from the notes from those dates.

-This was pretty great.
+pretty great.
 Answered a lot of questions.

 I'm sorry you felt this way.
 However, I fail to see how an exploration of the question of tech art / tools or gaining entrance to the industry is exclusionary towards mobile development.
 Given the fact that your question about licensing art received silence and blank stares from the room, I think it was reasonable to redirect rather than to force a topic without traction.